pseudoankit/mood-tracker/README.md

 multi modular android application in which user can track their daily activities , moods and tasks etc..

+[Medium article](https://lazycoder21.medium.com/android-jetpack-navigation-in-multi-modular-apps-50b240a00dff) to demonstrate using nested fragments in navigation component

 Tech Used :
   Dagger2
   Coroutines